Latent Space Modelling of Hypergraph Data: Discussion

 \section{Discussion}

-In this paper we have introduced a latent space model for hypergraph data in which the nodes are represented by coordinates in $\mathbb{R}^d$.
-We extend the framework in \cite{hoff2002} through a modification of a nerve construction which allows us to express non-simplicial hypergraphs.
-This application of a nerve draws a connection between stochastic geometry and latent space network models, and allows us to develop a parsimonious hypergraph model.
-The latent representation imposes properties on the hypergraphs generated from our model, including a type of `higher-order transitivity'.
-This property, in which the presence of an order $k$ hyperedge is more likely given the presence of subsets of the hyperedge, is highlighted in the model depth simulations in Section \ref{sec:modeldepth}.
-It is important to note that, depending on the modelling choices, particular hypergraph relationships may be challenging to represent using our nerve construction.
-For example, the maximum number of possible leaves in a star will be limited by the dimension of the latent space.
-However this may be mediated by either choosing a different convex set to generate the nerve, increasing the probability of hyperedge modification or adopting a different specification for the latent positions.
+In this article we have introduced a model for hypergraph data in which each node is associated with a coordinate in $\mathbb{R}^d$ that influences the interaction patterns.
+Our approach extends the framework in \cite{hoff2002} to the hypergraph setting via a modification of a nerve construction that allows us to express non-simplicial hypergraphs.
+This application of a nerve draws a connection between stochastic geometry and latent space network models, and allows us to avoid the prohibitively expensive likelihood associated with the direct hypergraph analogue of \cite{hoff2002}.
+Similarly to the case of pairwise interactions, the latent representation imposes appealing properties on the hypergraphs generated from our model.
+Most notably, we observe high levels of transitivity and motif counts which suggest interactions among subsets of a group of nodes often occur jointly, and this feature is highlighted and contrasted with existing hypergraph models in the simulation in Section \ref{sec:modeldepth}.
+We stress that the geometric component of our model may however be unable to express certain hypergraph relationships.
+For example, the maximum number of leaves in a star will be limited by the dimension of the latent space.
+This may be mediated by either choosing an alternative convex set to generate the nerve, increasing the probability of hyperedge modification, or adopting a different specification for the latent positions.